-Online learners have the advantage of taking class, completing assignments, and working toward their degree almost anywhere!
-However, having a dedicated workspace can be a challenge.
+Online learners have the advantage of taking class toward their online degree at home, but having a dedicated workspace can be a challenge.
 Here are some ways to set up your study area for academic success.

-Whether it’s a desk in your house or a corner in your favorite coffee shop, have a room, a chair, or an environment that always means business.
+Whether it’s a desk in your house or just a comfy chair in a corner, have a room, a chair, or an environment that always means business.
 When you’re in that area, you’re in “online learning” mode.
 Try to keep unrelated internet tabs like streaming sites closed, and don’t share that space with leisure time.
 Find another place for those favorite-show binges and family time!

 Close the door, turn off the TV, put your phone on sleep mode, or put on headphones.
-These steps can help you focus or discourage well-meaning interrupters from saying “hi” while you study.
+These steps can help you focus or discourage well-meaning interrupters from saying “hi” while you study for your online class.

-Many distance learning students have a lot of commitments in their lives, so study time has to be productive.
+Many distance learning students have a lot of commitments in their lives, so time management is important.
 If you have a few different assignments to work on or topics to cover, try setting alarms to switch topics after a certain amount of time.
 When you’re assigned a big project, get out the calendar and immediately plan when you can dedicate time to it, not as the deadline approaches.

 It may seem obvious, but imagine trying to do anything with a chair that’s wobbly or in a room with flickering lighting.
 Don’t go so comfortable that you might fall asleep, but do find a comfortable chair in a large-enough work area to get the job done.